keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

    from `KeptnApp` to `KeptnAppContext`.
    In other words, delete them from `KeptnApp.spec` and add them under the `KeptnAppContext.spec` field.
-3. If necessary, add the `app.kubernetes.io/managed-by: keptn` annotation to the `KeptnApp` resource.
+3. Add the `app.kubernetes.io/managed-by: keptn` annotation
+   to the `KeptnApp` resource if it is not already there.

 > **Note**
 Be sure that all of your application resources